-He spent most of his life in the mountains collecting and selling ginseng, gojiberries and other herbs.
+He spent most of his life in the mountains collecting and selling ginseng, goji berries, and other herbs.
 Along with his diet, Li Qing Yuen mentions drinking rice wine as another secret.
 He claimed to have survived 23 wives and had more than 150 children.
 He died in Kai County in May of 1933.
 His 24th wife said he died of natural causes.

-No mention of a daily dose of gojiberries could be found in the official reports, and I really don’t know what sitting like a tortoise might look like.
+No mention of a daily dose of goji berries could be found in the official reports, and I really don’t know what sitting like a tortoise might look like.

-I am going to leave the story in our product page because I think our Goji Green tea is phenomenal.
+I will leave the story on our product page because I think our Goji Green tea is phenomenal.
 As phenomenal as the legend of Li Qing Yuen.

 Goji Green Tea

-Enjoy Goji Green as a hot tea to start your day, or as a refreshing iced tea (or try it as a Cold Brewed Tea) as it is served most days as Secret Garden Green Tea at the Selby House Café operated by Michael’s on East at Marie Selby Botanical Gardens.
+Enjoy Goji Green as a hot tea to start your day, or as a refreshing iced tea (or try it as a Cold-Brewed Tea) as it is served most days as Secret Garden Green Tea at the Selby House Café operated by Michael’s on East at Marie Selby Botanical Gardens.

-While you are savoring a cuppa this wonderful green tea, contemplate your secrets to a long life.
+While you are savoring a cuppa of this wonderful green tea, contemplate your secrets to a long life.
 And then please share them with me 🙂

 5 Things to Consider when Giving the Gift of Tea

-Tea is a wonderful way to show your love, appreciation, respect or that you are thinking about someone.
-Perhaps the universal gift, as age, gender, geography, time of year, relationship status or any other boundary can be crossed safely, without confusion.
-While the gift of tea can be personal, the truth is everybody has a tea they like or love, some just don’t know it yet.
+Tea is a wonderful way to show your love, appreciation, respect, or that you are thinking about someone.
+Perhaps the universal gift, like age, gender, geography, time of year, relationship status, or any other boundary, can be crossed safely, without confusion.
+While the gift of tea can be personal, the truth is everybody has a tea they like or love.
+Some don’t know it yet.